Omega-R/OmegaTypes/README.md

 1) String and @StringRes.
 You can create Text class inside your presenter or somewhere else, and set it in activity.
 Activity doesn't need to know what type of resource you use.
-2) Drawable, Bitmap, @DrawableRes
-Image - similar with Text class.
+2) Drawable, Bitmap, @DrawableRes.
+Class Image has the similar idea with Text class.

 # Installation
 To get a Git project into your build: